oracle/python-oracledb/doc/src/api_manual/cursor.rst

     specifying the number of iterations.

-    In python-oracledb Thick mode, if the size of the buffers allocated for any of the parameters exceeds 2 GB, you will receive the error "DPI-1015: array size of <n> is too large".
+    In python-oracledb Thick mode, if the size of the buffers allocated for any of the parameters exceeds 2 GB, you will receive the error ``DPI-1015: array size of <n> is too large``.
 If you receive this error, decrease the number of rows being inserted.

-    When True, the ``batcherrors`` parameter enables batch error support within Oracle Database and ensures that the call succeeds even if an exception takes place in one or more of the sequence of bind values.
+    When *True*, the ``batcherrors`` parameter enables batch error support within Oracle Database and ensures that the call succeeds even if an exception takes place in one or more of the sequence of bind values.
 The errors can then be retrieved using :meth:`Cursor.getbatcherrors()`.

-    When True, the ``arraydmlrowcounts`` parameter enables DML row counts to be retrieved from Oracle after the method has completed.
+    When *True*, the ``arraydmlrowcounts`` parameter enables DML row counts to be retrieved from Oracle after the method has completed.
 The row counts can then be retrieved using :meth:`Cursor.getarraydmlrowcounts()`.

-    Both the ``batcherrors`` parameter and the ``arraydmlrowcounts`` parameter can only be True when executing an insert, update, delete or merge statement; in all other cases an error will be raised.
+    Both the ``batcherrors`` parameter and the ``arraydmlrowcounts`` parameter can only be *True* when executing an insert, update, delete, or merge statement; in all other cases an error will be raised.

     For maximum efficiency, it is best to use the :meth:`Cursor.setinputsizes()` method to specify the bind value types and sizes.
-In particular, if the type is not explicitly specified, the value None is assumed to be a string of length 1 so any values that are later bound as numbers or dates will raise a TypeError exception.
+In particular, if the type is not explicitly specified, the value *None* is assumed to be a string of length 1 so any values that are later bound as numbers or dates will raise a TypeError exception.

 .. method:: Cursor.fetchall()